-Los Angeles is a big place—0ver 400 square miles.
-Even though it's home to the country's largest urban park, many of its residents do not have easy access to a public green space.
+Los Angeles is a big place—over 400 square miles.
+Even though it's home to the country's largest urban park, many of its residents don't have easy access to public green space—or they might not know where the nearest one is.
 A new "interactive interpretive" urban trail system hopes to close that distance, while connecting Angelenos to the hidden cultural and fitness opportunities in their city.

 We began the walk, appropriately, at the birthplace of Los Angeles, El Pueblo de Los Angeles Historic Monument, which is on one of three trail loops to be released this spring.
 Our destination was 7/10 mile away at the Los Angeles State Historic Park, a former railyard which has been transformed into a 32-acre open space.
 Turning on the app, it knew I was at El Pueblo and pointed me towards to the next spot on the trail.

 As we walked, the app directed me to various hotspots which I easily navigated toward using directional arrows and mileage counters.
 Once I stepped into the hotspot, I was able to see images and information about historical or cultural landmarks—like photos of the city's first Chinatown, which was moved from its location to make way for construction of Union Station.

 Elsewhere, the app might show me photos of what a nearby hillside looked like before Dodger Stadium was built there, point me towards the L.A.
 River path, help me find a diner beloved by locals, or encourage me to run around a track at a high school's stadium, which as I'll find out when I go there, is built on a former graveyard (and that's why the school's mascot is the Phantoms).

 Even though I knew the neighborhood well, I was surprised at how much the app provided a sense of discovery, almost as if I was simply using a compass to walk towards some area of interest.

 Sample screenshots from the beta version of the app